 A high school junior in Ohio has been suspended because of his long hair.
 Zachary Aufderheide was growing his hair for Locks for Love, a group that uses donated hair to make hair pieces for kids who lose their hair because of illness.

 Move over, New York Mayor Michael Bloomberg, there’s a new soda sheriff.
 Several members of the D.C.
 Council want to see large sugary drinks banned.

+During a stop in Florida on Oct.
+20, the Vice President said the Lilly Ledbetter Fair Pay Act is “not a big deal.”
 During the town hall debate, President Barack Obama cited the signing of the act as proof that Democrats have helped women receive equal pay.